Cardinals vs. Rockies Player Props Betting Odds

 Profar Stats

-- Profar has picked up at least one hit in two straight games.
-During his last five outings he is hitting .333 with two doubles, two walks and two RBI.
+- Profar enters this game looking to extend his three-game hit streak.
+In his last five games he is batting .273 with a double, three walks and an RBI.

 Profar Recent Games